 I used a variety of flavors unique to all of Asian.
 As such, it’s not associated to just one country or cuisine.
 I guess it kind of encompasses everything, like a melting pot.

-The key components are: lemongrass, garlic, hoisin sauce, ginger, rice vinegar and soy sauce.
+The key components are: lemongrass, fresh garlic, hoisin sauce, fresh ginger, rice vinegar and soy sauce.

 Just like other braised meat dishes, this tastes even better the following day once the meat has had time to rest and soak up all the flavors of the sauce.